Catsuko/birthday-greetings-kata/scratchpad.md

 Maybe a rule\policy object can be introduced and birthday only letter becomes Letters::Conditional.
 A conditional letter is given a policy that must be met in order to send the letter.
 BirthdayOnly would become a policy that gets checked before sending and if it fails then no letter is sent.
 Then we can freely compose these rules around sending letters conditionally.

 When I was first fleshing out the design of the Person object, I felt like its responsibilities were weak but the behaviour of filling out details is starting to be useful outside of the personalised letters too.
 Filling out contact information for a delivery method and filling out a policy for evaluation are looming on the horizon!

+---

+New feature wanted: See the contents of delivery in standard output.
+Able to add this by defining a new delivery method which can then collaborate as if it were actually delivering messages to people!
+No existing code changes needed.

+Additionally say we wanted to log alongside sending messages then we still don't need to modify existing delivery methods.
+We could define a composite delivery method and then have it consist of an actual delivery method as well as the logging object.